aryascripts/portfolio/content/site/site.md

   Below are some of the ways you can get to know me.
 If you would like to comment on any of these - please feel free to reach out and have a chat (button at the top right)!
-workPage: >-
+workPage: >+
-  To be completely current with me - for the last few years, I have been focused on Full-Stack Software Development.
+  My passion is to bring my work to life - in the last 5 years, I have found full-stack development to be the perfect tool to complete this job.
 What does this mean?
-I can write front-end and back-end code for your websites.
+I can write front-end and back-end code for your websites and bring them to life.
 I have large experience with Angular 2+, and React enterprise applications.
 On the back-end, using Node.js to interact with databases, APIs, proxies, and file-system interactions.

+  I personally also designed and wrote this website you are looking at - to display some of my other work.

 quotes:
   - author: Albert Einstein
     quote: >-